Home / Blog / How to streamline your eCommerce business to sell more effectively

 With sales coming in from multiple platforms daily, just keeping on top of incoming orders can be a time-consuming activity (not to mention fulfilling them – more of that later!)
 Having a centralised interface where all sales can be viewed simultaneously, is the first step in a streamlined process.
 Checking and downloading order details from one platform, is much more efficient than having multiple systems open and having to extract order details from each one, all of them in different formats.

 Consumers expect their online orders to be fulfilled swiftly, and the first factor in achieving this is to ensure there is stock available at the point of sale.
-This is critical when selling on multiple sites and in multiple countries when you can wake up and stock has sold out overnight, but not all your accounts reflect this.
+This is critical when selling on multiple sites and in multiple countries when you can wake up and the stock has sold out overnight, but not all your accounts reflect this.
 Factor in the strict criteria in place to maintain Amazon Seller-Fulfilled Prime status, and having stock showing in real-time on every platform is crucial.

 Fulfilling orders can be the most time-consuming part of an eCommerce business; printing out the invoices, the shipping labels, picking the right product, packaging it all up, and then, finally, through the door on its way to the customer.
 Our technical people have taken the stress out of the fulfillment process by incorporating chronological pick lists which collate the labels and invoices and print to reflect the way your product store is configured.
 See vSell for more information.
 Another crucial aspect of order fulfillment is choosing a shipping company which meets the needs of your business; with differing shipping rates and guaranteed delivery categories, it’s important to find a cost-effective yet professional option.